olipinski/rl_werewolf/rlwolf/evaluation/README.md

 Where $np$ is the number of players.

 From now on the TIF algorithm is easy to understand.
-For each colum in the CTM (where there is no $cm_i$ anymore) you compute the SIF.
-Finally you normalize dividing by the number of players $np$.
+For each column in the CTM (where there is no $cm_i$ anymore) you compute the SIF.
+Finally, you normalize dividing by the number of players $np$.

 ## Role dependent
 something